gds-data-school/katacoda-scenarios/mongodb/step_import_export.md

 # Import and export data
-Here we discuss two useful command available in the shell to manage large dataset:
+Here we show two useful commands available in the shell to manage large datasets:

 1. `mongoexport` is a command-line tool that produces a JSON or CSV export of data stored in a `MongoDB` instance.